Orlistat is a medicine which can help you to lose weight if you have overweight or obesity.

 - If you have not lost at least 5% of your weight after taking orlistat for three months, you should not continue to take it.

-Your pharmacist will also give you advice on an appropriate diet - a low-calorie and low-fat diet.
+Your pharmacist will also give you advice on an appropriate diet - a low-fat and reduced calorie diet.

-The main side-effects are caused by the fat which is passed out with your stools (faeces).
-You may have fatty smelly stools, urgency to get to the toilet, oily spotting on your underclothes, and excess wind.
+The common side-effects of orlistat are caused by the fat which is passed out with your stools (faeces).
+You may have fatty smelly stools, urgency to get to the toilet, oily spotting on your underwear, and excess wind.
 These side-effects are less likely if you eat a low-fat diet.
 They tend to settle with time, possibly because if they occur they remind you that you should be eating a low-fat diet.
 Other side-effects are rare.

 Who should not take orlistat?